-30 Years Ago: The Red Hot Chili Peppers’ Debut Points to Big Things
+31 Years Ago: Red Hot Chili Peppers’ Debut Points to Big Things

-It wasn’t the grand debut they were hoping it would be, but on Aug.
-10, 1984, the Red Hot Chili Peppers made their entrance onto the world stage with their self-titled first album.
+It wasn’t the grand introduction they were hoping it would be but, on Aug.
+10, 1984, the Red Hot Chili Peppers entered the world stage with their self-titled first album.

 The group, together at that point for just a year, had grown out of high school friendships between Anthony Kiedis, Hillel Slovak, Jack Irons and Flea.
 They originally called themselves Tony Flow and the Majestic Masters of Mayhem – an indication of their intent to keep things fun and low-key.
 In fact, Irons and Slovak were simultaneously in another group called What Is This?

 All of that pent-up frustration spilled out.
-“One of the band members [reportedly Flea] did a pile of s**t in a pizza box,” Gill once said, “and placed it on the mixing desk in the middle of a mix.
+“One of the band members [reportedly Flea] did a pile of s– in a pizza box,” Andy Gill once said, “and placed it on the mixing desk in the middle of a mix.
 The engineer literally ran screaming from the studio.
-The last time I saw him he was running down Sunset Boulevard.”
+The last time I saw him, he was running down Sunset Boulevard.”